maxpatiiuk/text-hoarder/packages/common/src/components/Atoms/README.md

 Elementary building blocks for the UI with styling included.

-Like a UI library.
-Used everywhere in Specify 7 front-end.
+Like a small UI library

 [Read atomic design](https://atomicdesign.bradfrost.com/)